-Five Illinois producers will be honored as 2020 Master Farmers at Prairie Farmer magazine’s annual event March 19 in Springfield, Ill.
+Three Illinois producers will be honored as 2021 Master Farmers at Prairie Farmer magazine’s annual event, this year to be held Sept.
+2 in Decatur, Ill., during the Farm Progress Show.
 The award recognizes exceptional agricultural production skills, commitment to family and service to community.

 The Master Farmer award has been described as Illinois agriculture’s lifetime achievement award.
 Prairie Farmer continues to present the awards annually because of the important contributions farmers make to Illinois agriculture and their local communities.

 Candidates are nominated by farmers, neighbors, agribusiness leaders and farm organizations throughout the state.
-Judges for this year’s awards were Karen Corrigan, McGillicuddy Corrigan Agronomics; Ed McMillan, University of Illinois board of trustees; Linnea Kooistra, 2011 Master Farmer; Steve Myers, Busey Ag Services; Dwight Raab, First Midwest Bank; and Holly Spangler, Prairie Farmer editor.
+Judges for the 2021 awards were Karen Corrigan, McGillicuddy Corrigan Agronomics; Ed McMillan, former University of Illinois board of trustees; Linnea Kooistra, 2011 Master Farmer; Paul Stoddard, University of Illinois professor of ag economics and farm manager; Steve Carson, Farm Credit Illinois executive vice president; and Holly Spangler, Prairie Farmer editor.

 Every year, judges pour through pages and pages of applications that document a lifetime of work, sifting until they find the very best Illinois farmers — the people who raise good crops and even better families, and who build their communities all along the way.